-The pasteurisation process subjects milk to a temperature of between 70 and 95°C for a few seconds in order to eliminate certain pathogens that could cause health problems for consumers.
-The temperature, the mechanics and the time this process lasts can vary considerably as these factors depend on the product that needs to be processed.
+The pasteurization process subjects milk to a temperature of between 70º and 95ºC for a few seconds to eliminate some pathogens that could cause health problems for consumers.
+Depending on what needs to be processed, the temperature, mechanics or time vary considerably.

-Let’s take a look at cream.
-During the pasteurisation process it is subjected to 95ºC for 20 seconds, and after that, it is cooled for a short time at 65ºC.
-Likewise, in order to skim milk correctly, it must be subjected to 95ºC for 15 or 20 seconds, and then cooled to 21ºC.
-Under these conditions, cream is exposed to a high temperature in order to eliminate lipases, which could result in a stale taste unless they are removed.
+For example, for milk cream, the pasteurization process must be carried out at 95ºC for 20 seconds, and after this time, it must be subjected to a rapid cooling process at 65ºC.
+For the correct skimming of milk, it must be subjected to 95ºC for 15 or 20 seconds, and then cooled down to 21ºC.
+Under these conditions, the cream is exposed to a high temperature to eliminate lipases, which are responsible for the rancid aftertaste of the result.

-Please do not hesitate to contact our customer service department with any queries or questions you may have.
-Choosing the right food manufacturing equipment to improve or modernise your milk pasteurisation plant is no easy task.
-That’s why we are here to help and advise you.
-InoxMIM is a food machinery supplier you can trust.
+Please do not hesitate to contact our customer service department with any questions you may have.
+We are aware that choosing the right equipment to improve or optimize your milk pasteurization plant may not be an easy task.